 The app developed for smartphone aims to deliver content to digital users while physically navigating the streets of Venice.
 The standard usage flow is as follows:

-On the map of ancient Venice from 1500, 9 pins correspond to the stages the user must reach along their journey, located at places where major events related to the plague occurred.
+On the map of ancient Venice from 1500, 9 pins correspond to the stages the users must reach along their journey, located at places where major events related to the plague occurred.

 Once a stage is selected, the user can navigate towards it using the GPS and their smartphone's default navigator.